 The NSPCC provides a free, anonymous, 24 hour helpline that you can contact if you are at risk, or are concerned about someone else being at risk, of FGM.
-The telephone number is 0800 028 3550.
-There is also a dedicated email address which is email@example.com.
-More information can be found on the NSPCC website at www.nspcc.org.uk.
+The NSPCC telephone number is 0800 028 3550 and their dedicated email address is firstname.lastname@example.org.
+Find more information on the NSPCC website.

 Contacting the police

 If you or someone you know is at risk of female genital mutilation, you can contact the police on 999 if it is an emergency situation.

 Police Scotland has officers with special responsibility for FGM and they are available to provide information in non-emergency situations, by contacting 101.

 You can also report concerns about FGM and get help and support from: